derivia/study-notes/notes/PERSONAL-NOTES.md

         3. Malicious scripts can be executed on the user's browser.
     - Stored
         - Content stored on the website is not validated.
-        1. Attacker submits malicious content to the website (as example, a profile bio with script tag).
+        1. Attacker submits malicious content to the website (as an example, a profile bio with script tag).
         2. Content is stored on the database.
         3. When another user views the affected resources (the profile bio from the attacker), the malicious content is executed.
     - DOM-Based